 Saudi Arabian employees receive End-of-Service awards following this formula: 15 days of pay for each year of the first five years of employment, then a full month of pay for each year after that.
 The employee’s last noted wage is the basis for these wages.

 Stay Compliant With Saudi Arabia Labor Law

-Like any country, Saudi Arabia labor law has specific rules and regulations for everything from hiring, paying wages, and termination.
-So if you’re an employer looking to expand or comply with Saudi Arabia labor law, an Employer of Record like Velocity Global can help pay your workforce, provide benefits and help navigate labor laws.
+Like any country, Saudi Arabia labor law has specific rules and regulations for everything from hiring to paying wages and termination.
+So if you’re an employer looking to expand or comply with Saudi Arabia labor law, a global employer of record (EoR) like Velocity Global can help pay your workforce, provide benefits, and help navigate labor laws.

 Contact us to see how we can help expand your business into the Middle East.